SpikeHD/blog/posts/a-dorion-retrospective/content.md

 2. The work I *could* put in was for stuff I personally didn't need
 3. I have a real life where I want do real things, and Dorion plummeted quite far down that list

+...and that problem has not yet gone away.

 ## The Now (and Future)

 I don't regret any time spent on Dorion or it's wacky Rust reimplementations of things.
 I've learned so much from it (Rust became my favorite language through writing Dorion!) and as much as I hate owning a Discord server, there are some nice people in there and I'm glad to have contributed positively to people's lives with the project.

 Dorion's update cadence has gotten significantly slower lately, and that will probably continue.
-I'm not done with it quite yet, I want to continue updating it as new webview features come out, I just haven't had another hankering to scroll minified React code for several hours straight again.
+I'm not done with it quite yet - I want to continue updating it as new webview features come out - I just haven't had another hankering to scroll minified React code for several hours straight again.

-It's also spawned other projects like [Orbolay](https://github.com/SpikeHD/Orbolay) or the aforementioned rsRPC, both things I think are cool and I had fun making.
+It's also spawned other projects like [Orbolay](https://github.com/SpikeHD/Orbolay) or the aforementioned [rsRPC](https://github.com/spikeHD/rsrpc), both things I think are cool and I had fun making.
 Maybe I will update those too here and there.

 If you are or were a user of Dorion, thanks!
 I hope you liked it.
-If you didn't, there is another client named after a body part that would probably work better for you anyways.
-Thank you to everyone that has contributed to Dorion, either with code or with package maintenance.
+If you didn't, there is another client named after an extremity that would probably work better for you anyways.
+Thank you to everyone that has contributed to Dorion, whether that was code or with package maintenance or [that one guy that helped make the current icon](https://github.com/SpikeHD/Dorion/pull/235).
+I hope I can make things that are even more interesting and useful for the world in the future.

 [^1]: well, maybe not in today's job market unfortuntely
 [^2]: https://old.reddit.com/r/windows7/comments/1agt43b/any_workarounds/kor4zg1/